Health Protection (Coronavirus, International Travel) (England) Regulations 2020: Tests after arrival

-From 15 February 2021, travellers aged 5 and up arriving in England from outside the Common Travel Area, or arriving having been outside the Common Travel Area in the preceding 10 days, are required to purchase a testing package, consisting of a day 2 test and a day 8 test.
-The day 2 test must be taken on or before the second full day after arriving in England, and the day 8 test must be taken on or after the eighth full day after arriving.
-Unless the traveller is in a 'managed self-isolation facilit'y (government-approved accommodation), they may use the "test to release" option as before.
-If a test is missed, the self-isolation period is extended from 10 days to 14.
-A positive test results in the traveller and anyone else self-isolating with them being required to self-isolate for 10 days from the date of the test, and they become prohibited from leaving the country for that time.
-If the day 2 and day 8 tests are both negative, the traveller may leave self-isolation after completing the 10 full days, or when they receive the negative day 8 result if that is later.
+From 15 February 2021, travellers aged 5 and up arriving in England from outside the Common Travel Area, or arriving having been outside the Common Travel Area in the preceding 10 days, were required to purchase a testing package, consisting of a day 2 test and a day 8 test.
+The day 2 test had to be taken on or before the second full day after arrival in England, and the day 8 test had to be taken on or after the eighth full day after arrival.
+Unless the traveller was in a 'managed self-isolation facilit'y (government-approved accommodation), they could use the "test to release" option as before.
+If a test was missed, the self-isolation period was extended from 10 days to 14.
+A positive test resulted in the traveller and anyone else self-isolating with them being required to self-isolate for 10 days from the date of the test, and they became prohibited from leaving the country for that time.
+If the day 2 and day 8 tests were both negative, the traveller could leave self-isolation after completing the 10 full days, or when they received the negative day 8 result if later.

 Offences and enforcement

-The regulations create the new offences of:
+The regulations created the new offences of: